lateralblast/chausie/README.md

   version: 2
 ```

-One the change has been done it can be enabled by:
+Once the change has been done it can be enabled by:

 ```
 sudo netplan apply